Kay Davies: Award and honours

 Davies was a founding Fellow of the Academy of Medical Sciences (FMedSci) in 1998, and was elected a Fellow of the Royal Society in 2003.
 Already a Commander of the Order of the British Empire (CBE), she was advanced to Dame Commander of the Order of the British Empire (DBE) in the 2008 New Year Honours.
+In 2009 she was awarded the Award for Excellence in Molecular Diagnostics by the Association for Molecular Pathology.

 She is an Honorary Fellow, Somerville College, University of Oxford.
 She gave the inaugural Rose Lecture at Kingston University in 2012 and delivered the Harveian Oration at the Royal College of Physicians in 2013.
 In 2015, she was awarded the William Allan Award by the American Society of Human Genetics.
 She was appointed a Patron of The SMA Trust in September 2016.

 Davies was awarded the Croonian Lecture by the Royal Society in 2018 for "her achievements in developing a prenatal test for Duchenne muscular dystrophy and for her work characterising the binding partners of the protein dystrophin".

 Personal life

 Davies continued to work with her former husband, Stephen G. Davies, on scientific projects, even after their separation in 2000.
-Their son {2006-2015} studied Biology and gained a doctorate at the University of Edinburgh.
+Their son studied Biology and gained a doctorate at the University of Edinburgh between 2006 and 2015.
 She married Christopher Williams in 2019.